CA-CST-SII/Software-Standards/SQL Server Coding Standards.md

 general standard guidelines that are demonstrated within the template
 are:

-1.Input parameter names are prefixed with @p to distinguish them from local variables within the code of the procedure.
+1. Input parameter names are prefixed with @p to distinguish them from local variables within the code of the procedure.
 Output parameter names are prefixed with @o.

-2.It is recommended that variable names be declared immediately after the comments section.
+2. It is recommended that variable names be declared immediately after the comments section.
 Variable names should be descriptive.

-3.Define the parameters immediately after the declaration.
+3. Define the parameters immediately after the declaration.
 Within the parameter definition, it is recommended to default parameters to NULL, then check for required parameters so that missing values can be handled gracefully.

-4.The header info for the SP goes after the ‘create procedure’ statement, so that the comments are included in the SP when it is installed in the database.
+4. The header info for the SP goes after the ‘create procedure’ statement, so that the comments are included in the SP when it is installed in the database.

-5.Define all parameters to a stored procedure as NULL (or otherwise default them to a value).
+5. Define all parameters to a stored procedure as NULL (or otherwise default them to a value).
 Then, as one of the first steps in the SP, check whether REQUIRED inputs were input as null.
 If they were, raise an error.
 This is a graceful way of handling SP calls that did not supply required values.

-6.Execute sub-procedure calls in a standard fashion: check both the return code and @@error after the call; qualify the procedure name with the owner name.
+6. Execute sub-procedure calls in a standard fashion: check both the return code and @@error after the call; qualify the procedure name with the owner name.

-7.Execute sub-procedure calls by explicitly setting the input values equal to the parameter names, rather than depending upon the position.
+7. Execute sub-procedure calls by explicitly setting the input values equal to the parameter names, rather than depending upon the position.

-8.GOTO’s are only permitted in the error handling portion of the code.
+8. GOTO’s are only permitted in the error handling portion of the code.

-9.All SPs should be indented (recommended 2 spaces per indent) per the following example.
+9. All SPs should be indented (recommended 2 spaces per indent) per the following example.

 ```SQL